andreamari/polyquantum_test/README.md

 ## About
 _Polyquantum_ is an experiment of open collaborative research in the field of quantum science.
-In _Polyquantum_, you can share a new research idea or collaborate on an existing one.
-A unique feature of _Polyquantum_ is a transparent tracking of each scientific contribution based on [Git](https://en.wikipedia.org/wiki/Git), such that authorship will be permanently preserved in Git history.
+In Polyquantum, you can share a new research idea or collaborate on an existing one.
+A unique feature of _Polyquantum_ is the transparent tracking of each scientific contribution based on [Git](https://en.wikipedia.org/wiki/Git), such that authorship will be permanently preserved in Git history.
-It is inspired by the successful [Polymath project](https://en.wikipedia.org/wiki/Polymath_Project) but, instead of being structured as a [blog](https://polymathprojects.org/)), it is hosted as a GitHub repository.
+The Polyquantum project is inspired by the successful [Polymath project](https://en.wikipedia.org/wiki/Polymath_Project) but, instead of being structured as a [blog](https://polymathprojects.org/)), it is hosted as a GitHub repository.

-## Why GitHub?
-GitHub is based on the distributed version-control system [Git](https://en.wikipedia.org/wiki/Git) which, although specifically designed for developing software, is particularely convenient also for the aims of the Polyquantum.
-In a Git repository, the whole history of changes applied to any file is permanently tracked and recorded.
-This is a strong incentive for sharing ideas and collaborating in resaerch projects.
-Indeed, the fact that each contribution is public and permanently tracked helps to avoid plagiarism and misappropriations of intellectual property.

 ## How to create a new research project
 1. Open a new **issue** to share a new research idea or a new problem.